 Once you are done, wrap your hair in a towel.
 It is best to air-dry your hair.

 Now that we have covered the 3 essentials of hair care, i.e Oiling, shampooing and conditioning there are some other things that you must incorporate on a regular basis.

 Hair serums are another essential to add to your hair care routine.
 A serum is used to ensure that your hair is healthy from the root to the tip!

-How to do it: Apply a 5-6 few drops of hair serum to the scalp and then comb it into your hair to ensure that the serum is spread evenly throughout your hair.
+How to do it: Apply a 5-6 few drops of Protein Hair Serum to the scalp and then comb it into your hair to ensure that the serum is spread evenly throughout your hair.